The Falkirk Registration Office is closed to the public, other than by appointment for limited high priority tasks.

 For couples who have already submitted marriage notice papers:

 - The Registrar General has given authority for the usual 3-month notice period to be extended without new notices being lodged if the marriage is to take place before 31 December 2020.

 - Couples who have postponed weddings to 2021 will need to resubmit documents.
 However the statutory fee paid (and Council fees for civil weddings) will be carried over to the new wedding date.

 The registration team hold citizenship ceremonies on behalf of the Home Office.
-We are not holding any ceremonies whilst the office is closed to the public.
+We are not holding any ceremonies at present.
 More information is available from the Home Office (https://www.gov.uk/citizenship-ceremonies).

 European Passport Return Service